nodexeus/blockvisor/babel_api/rhai_plugin_guide.md

 as described in [PLUGIN_CONFIG](#plugin_config) chapter, to use default implementation for `init()` and `upload()` functions.
 2. Dynamic node configuration is accessible via `node_params()` function.
 This can and should be used in order to change the behavior of the script according to the node configuration.
-3. While blockchain data are typically huge, BV provides built-in facility for efficient uploading and downloading blockchain archives.
+3. While protocol data are typically huge, BV provides built-in facility for efficient uploading and downloading protocol archives.
-<br>See [Blockchain Data Archives](#blockchain-data-archives) chapter for more details.
+<br>See [Protocol Data Archives](#protocol-data-archives) chapter for more details.

 ## Plugin Interface

-To add some specific blockchain support Babel Plugin must tell BV how to use blockchain specific tools inside the image, to properly setup and maintain blockchain node.
+To add some specific protocol support Babel Plugin must tell BV how to use protocol specific tools inside the image, to properly setup and maintain protocol node.
 This chapter describe interface that needs to be implemented by script for this purpose.

 ### PLUGIN_CONFIG